wrightben/languages/javascript/Games/Sudoku Solver/README.md

 A strategy for using my existing code is to create the puzzle regex, do the intersections once, get the lists for all rows, columns, and boxes, and then iterate over one of the lists.
 Iterate: Commit to one of the items from the shortest list (> 1) of a grep and solve the rest of the puzzle.
 The list must be longer than 1 because that's a solved list.

+A long-term strategy for solving is to use a database of known puzzles.

 #### TODO LIST
 - [ ] Can I make a template?
 (A pattern, not a puzzle.)